-Until December 2018 Paul is Acting Chair of the Biology Department.
-In the School of Education and Professional Learning he coordinates the I/S Biology teachable in the B.Ed. program and the core course in Indigenous Education and Environmental and Sustainability Education.
+Paul Elliott is a professor in the School of Education and Professional Learning.
+He coordinates the I/S Biology teachable in the B.Ed. program and the core course in Indigenous Education and Environmental and Sustainability Education.
 In the classroom he encourages collaborative learning, student-student discourse and a holistic approach to learning that breaks down traditional academic barriers.
 He believes that science should create a sense of awe in students and that a broadly constructivist approach is often an effective way to achieve this.
 Paul is passionate about the need to tread more lightly on this planet, convince as many people as possible that we are living beyond our means, and respect our fellow inhabitants.
 He believes that by changing our behaviour we can create a future that is more hopeful.
 He also values the power of rational, scientific understanding of our universe.

 After completing a post-graduate teaching qualification he went on to teach Biology and Science to grades 7-13 at a public (i.e.state) school in Wiltshire, England.
 During this time he developed an interest in bat ecology and conservation that continues to this day.

 After several years school teaching, Paul moved to the Institute of Education at the University of Warwick in Coventry, UK.
 Here he taught classes in biology, science education and core educational studies.
 He also supervised the work of Masters and Ph.D. students, championed the introduction of an Environmental Studies 2+2 degree program for non-traditional students and taught several adult education classes.